-Some say the rising of fintechs and nonbanks dictates the future of retail banking.
-Overseeing a gradual decline of branches across North America, corporate needs to find smarter ways to regain market share.
+Some say the rising of fintech and nonbanks dictates the future of retail banking.
+Overseeing a gradual decline of branches across North America, the corporate need to find smarter ways to regain market share.
 As a result, the use of digital marketing tactics, mobile applications, LED signs and displays have nearly become an industry benchmark in this recent decade.
 This is particularly important when it comes to showcasing the presence of a brand.
 “How to maximize market reach and retain loyalty?”
 This becomes a golden question marketer is trying to solve urgently.

 Here are some key insights and emerging trends you should be aware of within the world of Commercial Banking in North America.

 As young Bill Gate once said, “The advance of technology is based on making it fit in so that you don’t really even notice it, so it’s part of everyday life.”
 Before jumping into plans to make technology faster and more popular, you have to consider people of the future.

 Technological advancement has become something so common, that we as consumers are starting to see new versions of products daily.
 In fact, the Ecommerce Foundation found the majority of buyers will take extensive time to research ahead of time.
 As much as 88% of consumers will seek information through their immediate environment or online channels before they even consider making a purchasing decision.

 Think about the amount of time needed to sift through all THAT information.
 In-store ads, promotion signs, product features & reviews, online search results, etc. You name it.

 Leaders in the retail banking business now need to use smarter digital advertising tactics to tell apart similar products from other players.
 Aiming to better reach and educate target consumers, they will also need to pivot.
 For instance, find more interactive ways to create personalized messages and build brand awareness.
 Meanwhile, this is all in the efforts to capture market share and acquire a bigger brand presence.